 This page is from APP, the official source of professional practice for policing.

 An emergency or major incident may result in fatalities.
 Disaster victim identification (DVI) is the internationally accepted term for the processes and procedures for recovering and identifying deceased people and human remains in multiple fatality incidents.
 The process involves bringing together antemortem and postmortem information to make a positive identification by scientific means in a dignified manner, taking into account the needs of the investigation process, the needs of the bereaved and the needs of the community.
+Many organisations including National Policing Chiefs Council and the College of Policing have committed to the principles of the Charter for Families Bereaved through Public Tragedy.

 DVI takes place concurrently with investigations into the cause of an incident and into any criminal culpability arising from it.
 DVI principles are subject to international agreement through INTERPOL, which maintains a command centre and a crisis management support group.
 In the event of a mass fatality incident in a member country INTERPOL can assist with the coordination of the international response.